ATTron/Buffalo-Snes-xboxdrv/README.md

 ## Controller

-The controller is the [Buffalo Classic USB Gamepad](http://www.amazon.com/Buffalo-Classic-USB-Gamepad-PC/dp/B002B9XB0E).
-Currently this is the only controller I have tested the script on but I may add more controller configurations later.
+The controller is the [Buffalo Classic USB Gamepad](http://www.amazon.com/Buffalo-Classic-USB-Gamepad-PC/dp/B002B9XB0E) & the [Sony Playstation dualshock 3/PS3 controller](http://www.amazon.com/PlayStation-Dualshock-Wireless-Controller-Black-3/dp/B0015AARJI).
+I may add more controller configurations later.

 ## Running the script

 Run ```evtest``` inside a terminal to determine your controllers event number which should be printed out ```/dev/input/eventN``` where N is the event number.
 My controller gets displayed as ```/dev/input/event13```

 Run the script and enter in your event number and the script will configure your controller to be recognized as a 360 controller for use in Steam.
 The script starts and stops services which will require your password if you are not root while running.

-On my computer, the controller does not start functioning until about a minute after xboxdrv starts.